srid/postgrest-heroku-docker/README.md

 ## Deploying

-Create a Heroku app with a Postgres addon, and then:
+Create a Heroku app with Postgres addon, and then:

 ```
 heroku docker:release --app myapp